Fankow/fyp_final/README.md

 CENG 4999 - Final Year Project KWS2401 – Robotic system development

-This project is about implementing a rodent detection model for a rodent monitoring system base on YOLOv11 This repository is the code use for the monitoring system.
+This project is about implementing a rodent detection model for a rodent monitoring system base on YOLOv11 .This repository is the code use for the monitoring system.

 The entire project is written with Python as the main application, Node.js and Express.js as the server incorporate with SOCKET.IO, React.js for the frontend.